ghc-proposals/ghc-proposals/README.rst

    `What is a dormant proposal <#what-is-a-dormant-proposal>`_ • `≡ List of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22dormant%22>`_

-Once a proposal is accepted, it still has to be implemented.
+8. Once a proposal is accepted, it still has to be implemented.
 The author may do that, or someone else.
+We mark the proposal as “implemented” (and we are happy to be nudged to do so by email or GitHub issue).

-Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.
+   `≡ List of implemented proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22implemented%22>`_

 Do not hesitate to `contact <#questions>`_ us if you have questions.